voelzmo/codex/openvpn.md

 on AWS walkthrough](aws.md).
 Run through that plan through at least the deploying Vault stage, and come back here to finish up the rest.

 Back?
 Awesome.
-Let's create a new openvpn deployment using our genesis template:
+Let's create a new `openvpn-deployment` using our genesis template:

 ```
 $ cd ~/ops